Shivam-Patel-LR/autocon-ws-b1/net_agents/workshop/docs/EXERCISE_GUIDE.md

 - Maintain context across conversation turns
 - Admit when it doesn't have tools/access

-### Bonus Challenges

-1. Add conversation memory management
-2. Implement query classification to route to best documentation
-3. Add code example generation
-4. Track what topics the user has asked about

 ### Key Takeaways

 - Agents can be useful without tools